Meikouuu/tb/README.md

-### Thai style like base64 but it's thai char and number!!
+### Thai style base64 but it's thai char and number!!

 ---